top of page

 Refresh your understanding of the limited circumstances in which claims for conventional clothing are allowable, such as occupation-specific clothing, protective clothing, compulsory work uniforms and registered non-compulsory work uniforms (plus the cleaning of such clothing).

 The fixed rate method (52 cents per hour) and the temporary shortcut method (80 cents per hour) for working from home (WFH) expenses both ended on 30 June 2022.
 From 1 July 2022, the ATO’s administrative approach in PCG 2023/1 indicates that the ATO will not apply compliance resources if taxpayers claim WFH expenses at the rate of 67 cents per hour.
 From 1 March 2023 to 30 June 2023 (and later income years), taxpayers must keep a record of the total number of actual hours WFH, while from 1 July 2022 to 28 February 2023 only, the ATO will allow taxpayers to keep a representative record of the total number of hours WFH.
+67c cent rate is applicable for FY 2024.

 Ensure clients declare all rental income received, and do not declare net rent (instead of gross rent) then claim expenses (such as property management fees) again against the net rent.